w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students to explain what table header cells are and what type of information they should contain.
-Assess how students define table header cells and how they understand the type of information headers should contain.
+* Short Answer Questions &mdash; Ask students what type of information table header cells should contain.
+Assess how students understand the type of information table headers cells should contain.
-* Practical &mdash; Give students a table without designated headers and ask them to designate the headers and their scope.
-Assess how students understand the purpose and scope of table headers.
+* Practical &mdash; Give students a table without designated headers.
+Ask them to tell which cells should be the header cells and how many rows and/or columns the headers should span.
+Assess how students recognize the table header cells in a table as well as the headers scope.
 * Practical &mdash; Have students designate the table header cells and their scope using an accessible authoring tool of their choice.
 Assess how students use accessible authoring tools to designate the table header cells and their scope.

 {% include excol.html type="end" %}